HubTurbo/addressbook/docs/Testing.md

 - `checkStyle` to run code style checks
 - `clean` to remove previously built files

+**Local Testing**
 *Common commands used*
-- `./gradlew` to run `clean`, `checkStyle`, `headless` tasks.
+- `./gradlew` to run `clean`, `headless` tasks.
-This is run on Travis CI by default.
-However, even though it is supposed to be headless, there will be interruptions during testing for Mac OSX users, since launching of JVM will cause a focus loss of other windows.
 - `./gradlew checkStyle headful clean`
  - HT's way of doing testing
 - `./gradlew headless` to run **headless testing** only.
  - Running this or `headful` repeatedly will not re-run the tests unless the build files are `clean`ed
 - `./gradlew headful` to run **headful testing** only.

+**CI Testing**
+- `./gradlew` is run
+At the moment, we do not check the code style.
+It is up to the contributor to verify his or her coding style locally by running `./gradlew checkStyle`.
+- Automatically retries up to 3 times if a task fails

 # Types of Tests